SCDL Suspended for Refusing Breathalyzer. Implied Consent-- Clemson DUI Defense Attorney.

 fact that many times the accused motorist will incur an immediate suspension of his or her South Carolina Drivers License (SCDL).
 So why does this happen and what can be done?
 When a South Carolina motorist refuses to submit to a chemical test an immediate driver's license suspension will be issued

 A suspension will also be issued if a South Carolina motorist chooses to submit to a chemical test but

 registers an alcohol concentration of .15 or higher.
-Obviously, this creates a hardship for the suspended motorist and time is of the essence.
+Obviously, this creates a hardship.

-There are several paths in managing a suspension for refusing to submit to a chemical test or for
+There are several paths to managing a suspension for refusing to submit to a chemical test or for

 registering an alcohol concentration of .15 or higher (implied consent violation).
 For purposes of this article, I will limit the discussion to the most effective and expeditious way to